HelmerDenDekker/HelmerDenDekker.github.io/docs/resources/backend/api.md

 ## Remote Procedure call

 A remote procedure call has a long history and is still in use today for client-server interaction.
-But most of the time RPC is regarded as an IPC (inter-prces-call) instead of an API.
+But most of the time RPC is regarded as an IPC (inter-process-call) instead of an API.
 [Remote procedure call - Wikipedia](https://en.wikipedia.org/wiki/Remote_procedure_call)

 ### gRPC